ices-tools-prod/doc/README.md

 <li><p>The second counter (<em>minor</em>) means new functions, new arguments, or the like.
 A minor release suggests that it’s worthwhile for the user to read about the new functionality.</p></li>
 <li><p>The third counter (<em>patch</em>) is used for other improvements.
 A patch release may introduce bug fixes, improved documentation, etc.</p></li>
 </ol>
 <p>The package version number is mainly referring to formal releases, and does not have to be changed during incremental development.
-At the time of release, the list of changes in the <code>NEWS</code> file are reviewed to determine the appropriate version number.</p>
+At the time of release, the list of changes in the <code>NEWS</code> file is reviewed to determine the appropriate version number.</p>
 </div>
 <div id="dependencies" class="section level2">
 <h2><span class="header-section-number">4.4</span> Dependencies</h2>